You work harder than most people.

 The harsh reality is that most people won’t reach financial success.

 Not because they’re not capable but because they quit somewhere along the way.

 That’s why it’s important that you love the journey more than anything.
 Because no matter how many times you fall–you’ll always get back up.

 Instead of obsessing over financial success, chose to do things that make you happy.
 By doing this you’d build wealth faster and enjoy life more.
 I haven’t reached financial independence, but I’m learning to enjoy my journey more.

-Don’t try to build wealth alone, learn from those who are already at the position you’d one day hope to be.
+Don’t try to build wealth alone, learn from those who are already in the position you’d one day hope to be in.
 You now know a few strategies to help you along your wealth-building journey.
 Now go create your version of financial success.